-There are a total of 10 recreation receivables totaling \$16,066.08 proposed for write off.
+There are four recreation receivables totaling \$2,789.40 proposed for write off.

-These relate to customers who dishonored a payment for an ice-rental, class or camp after the camp began and the customers cannot be located by staff or by the third-party collection agency or have claimed bankruptcy.
-These customer accounts have been flagged in the Legend system and if these customers attempt to sign up for another class or service, they will be required to pay the outstanding amount before being permitted to incur another receivable.
+These accounts relate to customers who dishonored a payment for a facility rental, class or camp.
+The customers cannot be located by staff or by the third-party collection agency.
+These customer accounts have been flagged in the Legend system and if these customers attempt to rent or sign up for another class or service, they will be required to pay the outstanding amount before being permitted to incur another receivable.
 The low number and low dollar value of the Legend receivables proposed for write off demonstrates the Legend system's efficiency in helping to reduce uncollectible accounts.
-Recreation accounts are unlienable.
+Recreation accounts are non-lienable.

-Write off and Collection (KPI's):
+Write off and Collection (KPI's)